 Synopsis:

 Romanesque painting and Catalan Gothic art were – for Joan Miró – a source of constant inspiration to express new formal images and iconographic visions that point us to a new pictorial meaning and the dimension of a spiritual cosmos.
-From his Detailist Era to his last pictorial stage of the 1980s.
-XX, Miró’s work will show us pictorial realizations and symbols – such as the heteroptic eye, the stars, the ladder of escape, the four elements – that refer us to the fields of the beatus of the Apocalypse and medieval bestiaries in arcane, double and fugitive images that are contained in his most radical works.
+From his Detailist Era to his last pictorial stage of the 1980s in the 20th century, Miró’s work will show us pictorial realizations and symbols – such as the heteroptic eye, the stars, the ladder of escape, the four elements – that refer us to the fields of the beatus of the Apocalypse and medieval bestiaries in arcane, double and fugitive images that are contained in his most radical works.

 18.05.2024 - 10.30 a.m. / Élisa Sclaunick